 Alligator Alley – Alligator Alley produces some of the best bass fishing in the state according to all the local captains.
 The water is high here which creates a lot of space to fish and they’re low-pressure because this area is only accessible by boat.
 It’s located off I-75 near the Big Cypress Swamp Wilderness of Water Conservation Area 3.

 Sawgrass Recreation Park – Sawgrass allows you to really get up close and personal with the best that the Everglades has to offer.
 It’s a unique subtropic ecosystem rich with wildlife and plenty of great fishing.
-Largemouth bass and panfish are the desired catch here.
+Largemouth bass, panfish, and even alligator gar are the desired catch here.
 Most catches are between four and seven pounds.

 Fishing the Everglades Canals